ZeroCho/react-vote/README.md

 If true, people can choose multiple options instead of one.

 ### total: Boolean, Default: true
-If true, you can show total number of votes at result.
+If true, you can show total number of votes at result view.

+### downvote: Boolean, Default: false
+If true, you can downvote(which is -1)

 ### expansion: Boolean, Default: false
 If true, voters can add an option(See demo)